lqze/notejar.co/_posts/2017-03-12-Jekyll-and-Digital-Ocean-with-rsync.md

 I hope you enjoyed the tutorial, and I understand some parts aren't perfect.
 If you liked/disliked it, send me a message :).

-More tutorials will be on their way!
+More tutorials will be on their way soon!

 #### Credits
 * [How to set up a simple static website](https://www.digitalocean.com/community/questions/how-do-i-put-up-a-simple-static-website)